Rudolph von Ripper: Return to civilian life

 In 1950, Rudolph and Evelyn moved to a villa called Ca'n Cueg (House of the Frogs) near Pollença on Mallorca, despite the island still being under the Francoist regime that von Ripper had fought against in the 1930s.
+Shortly afterwards, former Nazi officer Otto Skorzeny moved in nearby.
 Their house became known for hosting glamorous parties with international guests.
-Shortly afterwards, former Nazi officer Otto Skorzeny moved in nearby.
+He also continued to create art, and staged an exhibition of paintings, etchings, tapestries, rugs and jewellery in Madrid in 1958, which was attended by the city's artistic and social elite including US ambassador John Davis Lodge.

 In 1960, returning from a four-month trip, von Ripper was arrested by Spanish police and charged with smuggling.
 His wartime comrade C. L. Sulzberger, who had cautioned him against returning to Mallorca, believed that this might be the Spanish regime seeking revenge against him.

 Death

-On July 9, 1960, while on bail awaiting trial, von Ripper stepped outside the villa.
+On 9 July 1960, while on bail awaiting trial, von Ripper stepped outside the villa.
 He was found dead the following morning by Evelyn, with his death recorded as being from a heart attack, though some commentators including biographer Sian Mackay have considered the death suspicious.
-His obituary in the New York Times was headed, "Rudolf von Ripper, Artist, Dies; War Hero Served With O. S. S.".
+His obituary in The New York Times was headed, "Rudolf von Ripper, Artist, Dies; War Hero Served With O. S. S.".
 He is buried in the cemetery at Pollença.